 Currently, Federal Emergency Management Agency (FEMA) has not included Alameda Point within a Flood Insurance Study or Flood Insurance Rate Map, since it was a federal facility.
 The existing areas of potential inundation will need to be mapped and adopted by FEMA.
+This process is currently underway through FEMA's California Coastal Analysis and Mapping Project.
+This study will include the shorelines of Alameda Point and define the coastal flood hazards within the project site based on regional-scale storm surge and wave models of the San Francisco Bay.
 The flood hazards affecting portions of the Project Site include areas subject to flooding in the 100-year tidal event and the perimeter shoreline that is subject to flooding in the 100-year tidal event and wave/wind run up.
-See Figure 10 depicting the approximate existing areas that are subject to flood hazards within Alameda Point.
+See Figure 10.1 depicting the approximate existing areas that are subject to the current 100-year flood hazards within Alameda Point.